History of Bill Gates in Timeline

 Superintelligence: Paths, Dangers, Strategies

-In 2015, Bill Gates wrote about the challenge of transitioning the world's energy system to sustainable sources, emphasizing the need for increased government funding and private-sector investment in areas like nuclear energy and grid energy storage.
+In 2015, Bill Gates wrote about the challenge of transitioning the world's energy system from fossil fuels to sustainable energy sources, emphasizing the need for increased government funding and private-sector investment in diverse areas such as nuclear energy, grid energy storage, and solar fuels.

-In 2015, at the United Nations Climate Change Conference in Paris, Bill Gates spearheaded two initiatives: Mission Innovation, where 20 national governments pledged to double their spending on research and development for carbon-free energy, and Breakthrough Energy, a group of investors who agreed to fund high-risk startups in clean energy technologies.
-Gates committed a further $1 billion to Breakthrough Energy, adding to the $1 billion he had already invested in innovative energy startups.
+In 2015, at the United Nations Climate Change Conference in Paris, Bill Gates spearheaded Mission Innovation, where 20 national governments pledged to double spending on carbon-free energy R&D. He also launched Breakthrough Energy, a group of investors who agreed to fund high-risk clean energy startups, committing an additional $1 billion of his own money.

 2015: Appearance on The Tonight Show

-In early 2015, Bill Gates appeared on The Tonight Show with Jimmy Fallon, challenging him to taste the difference between reclaimed water (produced from human feces) and bottled water.
+In early 2015, Bill Gates appeared on The Tonight Show with Jimmy Fallon, challenging him to taste the difference between reclaimed water and bottled water.

 Loading Video...

-On January 31, 2016, Bill Gates was the guest on BBC Radio 4's Desert Island Discs, where he discussed his relationships, the start of Microsoft, and his habits.
+On January 31, 2016, Bill Gates was the guest on BBC Radio 4's Desert Island Discs, where he discussed his relationships with his father and Steve Jobs, meeting Melinda Ann French, the start of Microsoft, and his habits.
+His choices for the desert island were: music: "Blue Skies" by Willie Nelson; book: The Better Angels of Our Nature by Steven Pinker; and luxury item: a DVD Collection of Lectures from The Teaching Company.

 In 2016, Bill Gates and Melinda French Gates were jointly awarded the Presidential Medal of Freedom for their philanthropic work.